 Mexican gray wolf: Mexican wolves are native to Arizona, New Mexico, and northern Mexico.

 In the United States, wolves are responsible for less than 0.2% of unwanted livestock depredations.
 Respiratory issues, weather, illness, and digestive problems cause 94% of fatalities.
-According to USDA, out of the 3,773,000 livestock fatalities that occurred in 2010, only 219,900 were caused by predators.
-Of those predator-caused losses, 8,100 were attributed to wolves and 21,800 were attributed to domestic dogs; making livestock depredations by dogs 37.21% higher than that of wolves.
+According to a USDA report, out of the 3,773,000 livestock fatalities that occurred in 2010, 219,900 mortalities were caused by predators.
+Of those predator-caused losses, only 8,100 were attributed to wolves whilst the remaining 211,800 heads were attributed to other wild carnivores.

 Source: Cattle Death Loss | USDA